-Deciding Where and When CI Will Make a Difference
+Deciding Where and When Competitive Intelligence Will Make a Difference

 - Learn about the potential benefits that strategic competitive intelligence can bring to your company as well as the potential threats if intelligence is managed poorly.

-- Understand the legal and ethical implications of running a CI function.
+- Understand the legal and ethical implications of running a competitive intelligence function.

 - Assess the needs and the optimum level of strategic intelligence for your company.